 This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
-Refer to Section 17.
-"10-Bit A/D Converter" (DS39705) in the "PIC24F Family Reference Manual" for more information.
+For more information, refer to the "PIC24F Family Reference Manual", Section 17.
+"10-Bit A/D Converter" (DS39705).